 Nolte kitchens are very similar in spec to many of the other German brands.
 For example, they feature the same 3mm harboard backs that most other German brands offer.
 However, it’s possible to get a German kitchen that costs similar to Nolte, but offers a higher specification kitchen for the money.
 So, for example, some German brands benefit from having 8mm thick solid backs rather than 3mm thick hardboard backs & are no more expensive than Nolte.
 However, to find these, you’ll need to know which showrooms to go to.

 That’s where I come in.
 Many years supplying showrooms up and down the country leaves me with inside knowledge of all the different German brands.
-So, if you want a to get a German kitchen that’s similar in quality to Nolte, but costs about 35% less, I’ll find it for you.
+So, if you want a to get a German kitchen that’s similar in quality to Nolte, but costs up to 40% less, I’ll find it for you.
 Alternativley, if you’d like to find a German kitchen that costs similar to Nolte, but offers a lot more for the money, I can find you that too!

 Our FREE service finds you the best value German kitchens.